-During a high temperature pull down, it is possible for excessive hot gas to return to the compressor.
+During a high temperature pull down or a continuous bypass condition, it is possible for excessive hot gas to return to the compressor.
 The suction line cooling thermostatic expansion valve senses the suction line temperature and injects liquid refrigerant to cool the hot gas within safe limits.